itamaesanorg/toas/README.md

 ## Usage

-Look, you add the export function
+Look, you add the export function you can look at the directory for a [Real case](./realcase/Component.svelte.md)

 ```svelte
 <!-- Component.svelte -->